What is Reminiscence?

 Anyone can reminisce at any age and we all do it sometimes although we don't think about it.

 Reminiscence sessions are for everyone to enjoy and can lead participants to get to know each other better and find things in common and discuss differences in life experiences.

 Older people in hospital, care homes and day centres can benefit greatly from reminiscence sessions.
 Reminiscence work can benefit people with dementia or brain injuries who have difficulty with their short term memory, as it builds on their long term memory skills.

 - It helps to build an individual's confidence and self esteem.

-- It encourages people to communicate with each other and form friendships, reducing feelings of isolation.
+- It encourages people to communicate with each other and form friendships.

 - If the person has a carer, it encourages the staff/carers to see the person as an individual rather than a 'patient'.